pelahi/VELOCIraptor-STF/README.md

     cluttering the original source code directories) and several build system, like make and ninja files.

+    VELOCIraptor uses submodules so if you have a fresh clone use

+    git submodule update --init --recursive

+    to update the submodules use

+    git submodule update --recursive --remote

     The simplest way of building is, standing on the root your repository, run cmake to produce Makefiles and then compile with these steps: